luiul/beer-api/README.md

 npm install --save-dev nodemon
 ```

-Setup application to run with nodemon add the “start” line under scripts in your package.json file.
+Setup the application to run with nodemon by adding the “start” line under scripts in `package.json` file.

 ```json
 "scripts": {